 The ideal time to plant pansies is when the soil temperature is around 50° to 60°F (August for the northern parts of the country to October in the southern), but you can also set yours out in the early spring.
 You can purchase fully grown plants at most gardening stores and deposit them directly into the ground.
 If you plan on growing some from seeds, place each one in moist soil spaced 7 to 12 inches apart.

 In colder states, pansies do best in direct sunlight.
 If you live in a warm state like Georgia or Texas, give the flowers some shade —strategically plant them so they can spend three to four hours in the shadows per day and make sure that they get an inch of water each week.

-According to the National Gardening Association, nearly nine out of 10 American household vegetable gardens have at least one tomato plant.
+Tomatoes are one of the most common plants you'll find in American home gardens.
 Germinating tomato plants need a constant soil temperature of 65° to 80°F, and seeds should be planted six to eight weeks before your area’s projected last frost date.
 Given these requirements, you'll most likely have to start indoors (or buy tomato plants from your local garden center).